kohkimakimoto/FMDBx/README.md

 [table hasIntColumn:@"id" withPrimaryKey:YES];
 ```

-If you want to change a table name mapped from a model class, you can specify table name like the following.
+If you want to change a mapped table name from a default,
+you can specify table name like the following.

 ```Objective-C
 @implementation ABCUser